 Design Principles.
-Trees and other plants along public streets should enhance the appearance of the district, moderate temperatures and wind, provide environmental benefits, and reinforce the pattern of private and public spaces.
+Trees and other landscaping along public streets should enhance the appearance of the district, moderate temperatures and wind, provide ecosystem services, and reinforce the pattern of private and public spaces.

 - 1) Trees and other landscaping should reinforce the spatial structure established by buildings, site structures and furnishings while providing shade and visual relief.